General Terms and Conditions

 (1) Should individual provisions of this contract be wholly or partially invalid or void or become wholly or partially invalid or void as a result of a change in the legal situation or by supreme court jurisdiction or otherwise, or should this contract contain loopholes, the parties agree that the remaining provisions of this contract shall remain unaffected and valid.

-(1) If there are different versions of these General Terms and Conditions in other languages, the current version of the German version shall apply in case of doubt.
+(1) If there are different versions of these T&Cs in other languages, the current version of the German version shall apply in the event of doubt.